 What was here and how do we know?

-A series of small spotlight displays about local sites explore what we know about Merseyside’s past and how.
+The History Detectives gallery includes a series of small spotlight displays about local sites, exploring what we know about Merseyside’s past and how.

 Before the Museum of Liverpool was built archaeologists investigated the site and found the Manchester Dock and Chester basin.
 These had been built in an area of land reclaimed from the River Mersey, created by dumping tonnes of waste pottery from local industry.

 The verse on this fragment of a transfer-printed creamware jug, one of the finds in the Manchester Dock excavation, reads: